Usage

 This section will guide you through the process of using this plugin in your project.

-In your project's vite.config.{ts,js} file, import and configure the plugin:
+Open your project's vite.config.{ts,js} file, import and configure the plugin:

 import { defineConfig } from 'vite'